Small Bore Orifice Flowmeter Calculation for Gas Flow |

 Register to enable "Calculate" button.

-Types of Pressure Taps for Small Bore Orifices:
+Types of Pressure Taps for Small Bore Orifices

-Topics: Equations Discharge Coefficient Validity Variables Error Messages References
+Topics: Equations Discharge

 Introduction

-Orifice flowmeters are used to determine a liquid or gas flowrate by measuring the
+Orifice flow meters are used to determine a liquid or gas flow rate by measuring the

 differential pressure P1-P2 across the orifice plate.

-They are generally less expensive to install and manufacture than the other commonly used
+Orifice flow meters are generally less expensive to install and manufacture than the other commonly used

-differential pressure flowmeters; however, nozzle and venturi flow meters have the advantage of lower pressure drops.
+differential pressure flow meters; however, nozzle and venturi flow meters have the advantage of lower pressure drops.

 Equations